famanson/famanson.github.io/_posts/2015-03-30-404-business-card-not-found.md

 PS: I got praised by the old lady for speaking the Queen's tongue very well, so I got that going for me.

-*"You sound like you were not born in Vietnam, are you?"*
+*"You sound like you were not born in Vietnam, are you?"*, she said.
 Me: *crying a bit inside*